-Caroline is responsible for directing all Panmure’s public engagement programmes, leading the Panmure House team in their mission to safeguard and redeploy Adam Smith's insights for a 21st-century society.
+Caroline is responsible for directing all Panmure’s public engagement programmes, leading the Panmure House team in their mission to steward and apply Adam Smith's insights for a 21st-century society.

 Like Smith 200 years before her, Caroline attended the University of Glasgow before undertaking postgraduate study at Balliol College, Oxford under the Snell Scholarship.
 She later wrote her PhD on the work of Robert Louis Stevenson, and taught English Literature at the University of St Andrews.

 Dedicated to educational advancement in all its forms, Caroline is experienced not only in research and teaching, but in development.
-Since 2014 she has worked on several multi-million-pound educational development projects across the school and university sectors, and now brings that experience to bear in delivering the Panmure House vision.
+Across the past decade she has worked on several multi-million-pound educational development projects across the school and university sectors, and now brings that experience to bear in delivering the Panmure House vision.

 Caroline hails originally from the Isle of Mull, and off-duty is most likely to be found walking the hills of her beloved homeland.

 As Programme Executive for Panmure's community engagement strands, Blair is primarily focused on delivering the Fringe Festival at Panmure, the Lights of Caledonia lecture series, articles for Panmure House Perspectives, and Society of Panmure House stewardship.

 Raised in North Norfolk, Blair studied Politics, Philosophy and Sociology at the University of East Anglia before embarking on a career in events and event management.
 The founder and director of his own events company for over seven years, he then returned to academia to read the MSc in International and Festival Management at Edinburgh Napier University.
 He has since held several roles within Edinburgh Festival organisations and charities across venue management, staff management and project delivery, and holds professional project management qualifications.